Room EQ Wizard study

 The backwave will be contained in an adjacent room 3.9m wide * 3.9, same height, for a volume of around 48 m^3.

-Here's what was actually measured after installation
+The IB has now been built - here's what was actually measured after installation

 The flatter response is a result of moving to an EP2500 amp which doesn't have the limitations of the Jaycar unit used above.